oclif/oclif.github.io/docs/testing.md

 The stdout/stderr mocks use [stdout-stderr](https://github.com/jdxcode/stdout-stderr) under the hood.
 This library can be used standalone if you'd prefer to use jest or want a different testing setup but still have the ability to mock out stdout and stderr.

 If you want to see the output but leave it mocked, you can either pass in `{print: true}` to the options, or set `TEST_OUTPUT=1`.

+## Code Coverage

+Code coverage is provided automatically for JavaScript and TypeScript projects via [nyc](https://npm.im/nyc).
+Just run `yarn test` and it will show the code coverage.
+The coverage can optionally be sent to [codecov](https://codecov.io) in the CI scripts as well.